The Easter crafts for toddlers I’m sharing with you today are all designed to be easy, achievable and most importantly fun.

 Toddlers can enjoy gluing on different shapes to make this cute doily paper bunny craft and older toddlers can help cut them out too.

-Make an easy chick craft from recycled CDs.
+Make an easy chick craft from recycled CDs or DVDs.

 We made Easter egg prints using potatoes – adding ‘grass’ for our eggs to be hidden in was a good way to practice scissor skills too.